kamleshbhalui/MADYPG/README.md

 The `data/` directory contains the following subdirectories:

- objseqs binseqs  yarnmodels textures
-- `objseqs/` contains cloth animations as folders of '.obj'-sequences.
+- `objseqs/` contains cloth mesh animations as folders of '.obj'-sequences.
 (See also: `ObjSeqAnimation.h`)

 - `binseqs/` contains binary single-file versions of such mesh animations for fast loading.
 (See also: `BinSeqAnimation.h, obj2bin.cpp`)